karthikkulal27/news-aggregator/README.md

 Copy code
 REACT_APP_API_KEY=your_api_key
 REACT_APP_API_URL=your_api_url
+REACT_NYT_API_KEY=your_api_key
 Make sure all environment variables are prefixed with REACT_APP_ for React to recognize them.

 Feedback 💬
 Have questions or suggestions?
-Feel free to open an issue or contact us at your-email@example.com.
+Feel free to open an issue or contact us at karthik27kulal@gmail.com

-Screenshots 📸